patrickdeanbrown/TerminalFormattedString/README.md

 ANSI escape sequence data for Select Graphics Rendition (SGR) can be summarized as an integer, which make `foregroundColor`, `backgroundColor`, and `style`, easily expressed through integer enums.
-Enums also allow XCode and other IDEs to provide a dropdown menu of options for `foregroundColor`, `backgroundColor`, and `style`. `style` is a `Set` and can contain multiple options, in order allow combined text styles such as bold and underlined text.
+Enums also allow XCode and other IDEs to provide a dropdown menu of options for `foregroundColor`, `backgroundColor`, and `style`. `style` is a `Set` and can contain multiple options, in order to allow combined text styles such as bold and underlined text.

 (The enum implementation comes from [ColorizeSwift](https://github.com/mtynior/ColorizeSwift), which extends the `String` builtin and is worth checking out.)